 Our vision is to ensure that Tower Hamlets is a place where everyone is able to live an independent life free from harm.
 You can read more about our commitment to adult safeguarding in the NHS Tower Hamlets Safeguarding Plan.

 Tower Hamlets has a Safeguarding Adults Board (SAB) to assure itself that safeguarding arrangements in place locally act to safeguard vulnerable adults in Tower Hamlets.
 The SAB meets regularly and is made up of a number of organisations, including the London Borough of Tower Hamlets, the NHS, care providers, service users, housing providers and forums and the Care Quality Commission.

-The CCG also has a designated nurse for safeguarding adults who supports all aspects of this work.
+The CCG also has a designated lead for safeguarding adults who supports all aspects of this work.